Isospectral Graph Transformations, Spectral Equivalence, and Global Stability of Dynamical Networks: Isospectral Graph Reductions

-\begin{remark} If $M(G)\in\mathbb{C}^{n\times n}$ then $G\in\mathbb{G}_\pi$.
+\begin{remark} Note that $\pi(c)=0$ for any $c\in\mathbb{C}$.
+Hence, if $M(G)\in\mathbb{C}^{n\times n}$ then $G\in\mathbb{G}_\pi$.
 Therefore, any graph with complex weights can be uniquely reduced to a graph on any nonempty subset of its vertex set.
 This is of particular importance for the estimation of spectra of matrices with complex entries in \cite{BW09}. \end{remark}